DavidRdgz/simple-r-in-scala/README.md

 quick simple intro to using r in scala. basically, getting and setting objects need to be in an Array[T] with T = {Int, Double, String}.

 # Usage
-These samples are to introduce you to working with R in Scala.
-There are a variety of reasons for doing this.
-But perhaps quickly prototyping an idea is the main reason.
+Quick introduction to working with R in Scala.
+There are a variety of reasons for doing this but perhaps the biggest reason is quickly prototyping an idea stands out.

-Ther are trade-offs, though.
+There are trade-offs, though.
 For example, your data may best be described as a data-frame with a variety of types such as Int, Doubles, and Strings.
-From my experience you will need to pass in these types as String and reconvert once the data frame is in R. Examples 5 & 6 show how to deal with this.
+From my experience you will need to pass in these types as String and re-convert things once the data frame is in R. Examples 5 & 6 show how to deal with this.

 # RinScala1